andrewlor/uncertainty-arithmetic/README.md

 ### Worst case vs. independent errors

-By default, uncertainties are combined **worst case**: every contribution is added linearly.
-This gives a conservative upper bound.
+By default, uncertainties are combined linearly.
+This gives a conservative bound on the worst case error ie. both errors swing to the same extreme.

-With `--independent`, contributions are added **in quadrature** (root-sum-square).
-This is the standard choice when the errors are random and uncorrelated, and it gives a tighter result.
+With `--independent`, uncertainties combined in a quadrature (root-sum-square).
+This assumes the uncertainties are independent and random, so the they just as likely to partially cancel as to reinforce.
+Both being at their extremes in the same direction is unlikely, so the combined uncertainty is smaller than the worst case.

 ```console
 $ uncertainty_arithmetic "12.4+/-0.2 - 3.1+/-0.1"